-- Your Meyer’s brisket comes fully cooked, but you can still throw it in a slow cooker to deconstruct it for this recipe.
+- Your Meyer’s brisket comes fully cooked, but for this recipe, feel free to throw it in a slow cooker to deconstruct it.
 To make the brisket, season both sides of meat generously with salt and pepper.
 Place in the slow cooker and top with sliced onions and garlic cloves.
 Pour in the beef stock to cover about 2/3 to 3/4 of the meat.
 Add the Worcestershire sauce.

-- Cover and cook for 6 to 8 hours.
-The longer the better.
-Flip the meat once or twice during baking but try to keep the lid on the slow cooker as much as possible.
+- Cover and cook for six to eight hours (the longer the better.)
+Flip the meat once or twice while baking but keep the slow cooker lid on as much as possible.

 - Remove the cooked brisket from the cooker and shred with a fork.
-Top with cooked onions and a few garlic cloves if you’d like.
+Top with cooked onions and a few garlic cloves if you prefer.

-- To make the biscuits, place a rack in the upper third of the oven and preheat oven to 400 degrees F. Line a baking sheet with parchment paper and set aside.
+- Making the biscuits, place an oven rack in the upper third of the oven and preheat oven to 400° F. Using parchment paper, line the baking sheet and set aside.

 - In a mixing bowl, sift together flour, sugar, baking powder, baking soda, and salt.
-Using your fingers, quickly work the butter into the dry ingredients until some bits of butter are the size of oat flakes, some the size of small peas.
-Chunks of cold butter is what we want in our dough.
+Using your fingers, quickly work the butter into the dry ingredients until some butter bits are the size of oat flakes, and some the size of small peas.
+We are striving to have chunks of cold butter in our dough.

-- In a small bowl or liquid measuring cup, combine egg and buttermilk and beat lightly with a fork.
+- In a small bowl or 8-ounce glass measuring cup, combine egg and buttermilk and beat lightly with a fork.

-- Create a well in the center of the flour mixture and add the egg mixture all at once.
-Stir into a shaggy mixture.
-The dough will be moist, but not overly wet.
+- Create a well in the center of the flour mixture, adding all the egg mixture at once.
+Stir into a “shaggy” mixture (well-mixed and lumpy and no dry pieces of flour).

-- Turn dough out onto a lightly floured board and use a floured rolling pin to gently roll the dough into a into a 1-inch thick oval.
-At the short end of the dough closest to you, fold the dough over until the edge of the dough meets the center of the dough.
+- Using a lightly floured board, turn dough out and use a floured rolling pin to gently roll the dough into a into a 1″ thick oval.
+With the short end of the dough facing you, fold the dough over until the edge of the dough meets the center of the dough.
 Fold the top edge of the dough towards the center over the first fold.
-Gently roll the dough into a 1-inch oval and repeat the folding process again.
+Gently roll the dough into a 1″ oval and repeat the folding process again.

-- After the second fold, again roll the dough out to a 1-inch thickness and use a 2-inch round biscuit cutter to cut biscuits.
-Press any dough scraps together to make a few more biscuits out of the remaining dough.
+- After the second fold, again roll the dough out to a 1-inch thickness and use a 2-inch round biscuit cutter to cut into biscuits.
+Press in any dough scraps to make extra biscuits out of the remaining dough.

-- Place 1-inch apart on the prepared baking sheet and brush lightly with melted butter.
+- Place 1″ apart on the prepared baking sheet and lightly brush with melted butter.

-- To make the horseradish cream, in a small bowl stir together sour cream, fresh horseradish, lemon juice, salt, pepper, and the dash of Worcestershire.
-Stir well, cover and keep cool before serving.
+- To make the horseradish cream: in a small bowl stir together sour cream, fresh horseradish, lemon juice, salt, pepper, and the dash of Worcestershire sauce.
+Stir well; cover and refrigerate before serving.

-- To assemble the sandwiches, slip a warm biscuit in half.
-Top the bottom generously with horseradish cream.
+- To assemble the sandwiches, cut a warm biscuit in half.
+Top the bottom layer generously with horseradish cream.
 Layer on brisket and a few onions.
-Add the poached egg and biscuit top.
-Enjoy warm!
+Add the poached egg and then the biscuit top.
+Enjoy!